 Additionally, having a community centered around a common interest or goal taps directly into the needs of our purpose-fuelled society.
 You’re giving people a place to meet like-minded peers, to further their knowledge and (therefore) feel more positively about your brand.
 A place with no added noise, no ads, no algorithms.

 Ultimately this creates a greater sense of belonging.
-It powers innovation and can deliver new insights for your product, sales, and marketing teams.
+It powers innovation and can deliver new insights for your product, sales, and marketing strategy teams.
 It builds long-term loyalty and will drive advocacy at scale.
 A community pays off in many ways, for your business and your people – it’s a win-win for everyone.